Why I don’t worry about competition.

 Competition is an inherent part of science and academia, because we are all vying for resources that are in short supply.
 There’s hundreds of thousands of researchers all around the world working towards similar goals.
 Spending all your time thinking about that is neither helpful nor productive.

-Learning how to deal with competition the right way is critical, for your success and for your wellbeing.
+Learning how to deal with competition the right way is critical for wellbeing.

 Step one: change of focus.